 RLST 28319.
 Iconophobia: The Prohibition and Destruction of Religious Images.
 100 Units.

 This course examines concepts of art that reflect iconophobia, "fear of images," in the Abrahamic religions-Judaism, Christianity, and Islam.
 Since antiquity, iconophobia has led to theological debates that resulted in the prohibition of images in sacred spaces, rituals, and other forms of religious practice.
 In extreme cases, iconophobia has caused acts of iconoclasm, the violent destruction of art.
 In all three religions, fear of idolatry ("idol worship") has been the main cause of iconophobia.
 We will examine what exactly constitutes an idol and how the definitions of idols differ from iconophile ("image-loving") assessments of religious art.
 Both iconophobic and iconophile arguments shed light on the various functions and effects of religious images and illustrate their power.
 Furthermore, they reveal attitudes towards artistic creation, materiality, aesthetics, sensory perception, and truth in art.
-In order to understand the causes and manifestations of iconophobia, we will examine a range of primary sources, both textual and visual, and engage with the relevant scholarship.
-We will take a comparative approach, but also pay attention to phenomena and developments that are unique to each religion.
 Most of the topics and readings will focus on the premodern period from antiquity to the 16th century.
-However, we will also look at some of the effects of iconophobia in our own time.
+However, we will also look at some of the effects of iconophobia in modernity.
+Readings will include, but are not limited to, texts from the Hebrew Bible, Christian exegesis, the Qur'an, Byzantine Iconoclasm, and the Protestant Reformation.
+Material evidence of iconophobia and iconoclasm from different religious contexts will also be discussed.

 Instructor(s): Karin Krause Terms Offered: Winter